magnardd44/Gameshed/README.md

 ## 2 Setup database connections

 You need to create two configuration files that will contain the database connection details.
-These files are not in the git repository, and they have therefore been added to .gitignore.
+These files are not in the git repository.
 The connection details are as follows:

 `server/config.ts`: